gunjandatta/gunjandatta.github.io/react/wp-cfg.md

 ---
 [Back](/react)
 ## React WebPart Configuration Component
-This component is used with the [[WebPart|React WebPart]] component.
+This component is used with the [WebPart](wp) component.
 This component renders a button to the page, displaying a configuration panel displaying the webpart's custom properties.
 This component can be extended for further customizations.

 ### Available Components
 * _WebPartCfgPanel_